Frequently Asked Questions - Purchasing Process

 Please note that this list is provided as a guide and should not be considered all-inclusive.

 Sorry; due to the volume of requests we cannot fax bid opening lists or specifications.
 However, you can download the bid opening list from our site.
-Specifications must be picked up at the Bid & Bond Room, 3rd floor lobby, City Hall, to pick up bid specifications.
+Specifications must be picked up at the Bid & Bond Room, City Hall, Room 103, to pick up bid specifications.

 For certain contracts, you may be required to leave a bid deposit.
 This is typically 5 percent to 10 percent of the estimated value of the contract.